Skip to content

 Backup

-When using protection SLA policies with a periodic backup schedule (for example, the default Bronze, Silver, and Gold policies), backups are performed automatically according to the schedule defined in the corresponding SLA policies.
-Afi displays the time of the next scheduled backup on the Service → Protection tab for each protected resource.
+Afi displays the time of the next scheduled backup on the Service → Protection tab for each resource protection.
 With the Manual backup schedule (for example, the default Manual policy), backups are not performed automatically and should instead be triggered manually.

 Run backup